oracle-livelabs/analytics-ai/generative-ai-rag-llama-index/4-setup-gen-ai-frontend/setup-frontend.md

 ## Introduction

-The final lab will cover setting up our front end, which is built on the open source Python package **streamlit**.
+The final lab will cover setting up our front end, which is built on the open source Python package **Streamlit**.
 To orchastrate our RAG pipeline(refer to detailed explanation in Lab 3 for detailed overview) we will use **Llama-Index** to setup our LLM Chain and experiment with hyperparameters.

 Estimated time: 30 Minutes